Harmonica-Men/AstroShare-Blog/README.md

   - A Post category can have only one Categort
   - A Comment is only linked to one Post.
   - A Post like can belong to many Users.

+**note:** The **Subscriber Model** has only one particlular function and that is to make a list for all user who to join the newsletter, they don't have to be active member of the blog post website.

 [Table Of Contents](#table-of-contents)